stolostron/application-ui/README.md

    <pre>
    oc edit oauthclient multicloudingress -n open-cluster-management

-   (Add "- https://localhost:3001/multicloud/applications/auth/callback" to "redirectURIs:" list)
+   (Add "- http://localhost:3001/multicloud/applications/auth/callback" to "redirectURIs:" list)
    </pre>

 3. The following environment variables need to be set.
    <pre>
    export OAUTH2_CLIENT_ID=
    export OAUTH2_CLIENT_SECRET=
-   export OAUTH2_REDIRECT_URL=https://localhost:3001/multicloud/applications/auth/callback
+   export OAUTH2_REDIRECT_URL=http://localhost:3001/multicloud/applications/auth/callback

    \# for local testing, from okd login token export API_SERVER_URL= export SERVICEACCT_TOKEN= export NODE_ENV=development

-   \# search and mcm-ui-api
+   \# search and console-api
-   export searchApiUrl=`<searchAPIRouteEndpoint>/searchapi/graphql`
+   export searchApiUrl=`<OCMRouteEndpoint>/multicloud/applications/search/graphql`
-   export hcmUiApiUrl=`<searchAPIRouteEndpoint>/hcmuiapi`
+   export hcmUiApiUrl=`<OCMRouteEndpoint>/multicloud/applications/graphql`
    </pre>

    For VS Code users, these variables can be set in your local VS Code enviroment using the launch.json in the .vscode directory.
 To create a launch.json file, open your project folder in VS Code (File > Open Folder) and then select the Configure gear icon on the Run view top bar.
 If you go back to the File Explorer view (Ctrl+Shift+E), you'll see that VS Code has created a .vscode folder and added the launch.json file to your workspace.